 .

-Presented by the Organisation of Hellene and Hellene-Cypriot Women of Australia (SA) Inc. – OEEGA and supported by the Greek Museum of Adeaide Inc and Festival Hellenika.
+Presented by the Organisation of Hellene and Hellene-Cypriot Women of Australia (SA) Inc. – OEEGA and supported by the Greek Museum of Adelaide Inc. and Festival Hellenika.

 Rare photos from the archive of the Greek Cultural Centre in Tashkent, Uzbekistan